Beginners of the Curly Girl Method – you’ve come to the right place!

 Here are the basic rules:

 ❌ No sulphates, silicones and drying alcohols

 ❌ No towels

-You can very easily find products which are Curly Girl approved.
-Check out this post on recommended approved CG products or go to curlsbot.com or curlscan.com if you are ever in doubt about a specific product.
+You can very easily find products that are Curly Girl approved.
+Simply check out my post on recommended approved CG products or go to curlsbot.com or curlscan.com if you are ever in doubt about a specific product.

 Let’s very quickly explain the rules so that you can understand why the above items are not recommended.

 Ingredients To Avoid On The Curly Girl Method